Gender Economic Equality Study

 Introduction

-The Gender Economic Equality Study will examine the gendered nature of the world of work and education, skills and training.
+The Gender Economic Equality Study examines the gendered nature of the world of work and education, skills and training.
 For example, how workforce participation, education choices, career progression and pay gaps are gendered, and how we can offer public policy solutions.

 Two key challenges are highlighted: